madelinePrickette/prime-pw-week-5-assignment-part-3/readme.md

   - ✅After all are added, console.log the `collection` array.

 - Add a function named `showCollection`.
 This function should:
-  - Take in an array parameter.
+  - ✅Take in an array parameter.
 (This allows it to be reused to show any collection, like the results from the find or search.)
-  - Console.log the number of items in the array.
+  - ✅Console.log the number of items in the array.
   - Loop over the array and console.log each album's information formatted like: `TITLE by ARTIST, published in YEAR`.

 - Test the `showCollection` function.